Sagrada Familia Tower Tickets

 Learn more about the Glory Facade

-Sagrada Familia Towers - Apostle Towers
+Sagrada Familia Apostle Towers in Barcelona with intricate architectural details.

 Apostle Towers

-Towers for the 12 Ardent Disciples
+Towers for the 12 ardent disciples

 Each of the three facades includes four towers dedicated to one of the 12 devoted followers of Jesus.
 At present, there are only 8 Sagrada Familia towers constructed—four belonging to the Nativity Facade in the East and four belonging to the Passion Facade in the West.
 There are four more to be completed on the Glory Facade side.
 The oldest of the towers, dedicated to St. Barnabas, was built during Gaudi's lifetime and was completed in 1925.
 Each of these towers rises up to 90m to 112m in height and is the smallest of the 18 towers.